Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/troubleshooting.md

 # Troubleshooting

-> *Zoe is not responding to my commands/not updating the infoboard or leaderboard/not sending gamecards,  rankchannel/matchhistorychannel-messages.
+> *Zoe is not responding to my commands/not updating the [infoboard](/en/feature/infoChannel) or [leaderboard](/en/features/leaderboards)/not sending [gamecards](/en/features/gamecards), [rankchannel](/en/features/rankChannel)/[matchhistorychannel](/en/features/matchhistoryChannel)-messages.
 What's wrong with it?*
 > **Here is what you can check now!**

 <br>

-## 1. Check Discord status
+## 1. Check Discord status & Zoe status
-> First, check Zoe's Discord status.
+> First, check that Discord has no issues currently: https://discordstatus.com/.
+After that check Zoe's Discord status.
 If it is not green (online) but red (do not disturb) or greyed out (offline), it is most likely because an update to a newer version is in progress or we are investigating an issue.
 > >🟢 **Online:** Zoe is functional
 > >🔴 **Do not disturb:** Zoe is booting/shutting down
 > >⚫ **Offline:** Zoe is currently offline because of an update or issue
 ><pr>
 >
-> For more information you can check out the announcement channel on our Discord server.
-You find an invite on the bottom left.
+> For more information you can check out the [announcement channel on our Discord server](https://discord.gg/meg4Reea6Q).
 >{.is-info}

 <br>